Yu Hsi

-Yu Hsi (born Hung Ching Yu) (born March 16, 1951) is a Taiwanese Tamil poet and scholar, who has translated the Tirukkural and the poems of Subramaniya Bharathi and poet Bharathidasan in Mandarin.
-He is the founder president of the Tamil Sangam in Taiwan.
+Yu Hsi (born Hung Ching Yu) (born March 16, 1951) is a Taiwanese Tamil poet and scholar who has translated the Tirukkural and the poems of Subramaniya Bharathi and poet Bharathidasan in Mandarin.
+He is the founder and president of the Tamil Sangam in Taiwan.
 He has received various awards, including awards from Seoul World Academy of Arts and Culture (2004), Thiruvalluvar Award (2014), and a felicitation from former President of India A. P. J. Abdul Kalam.

 Personal life

 Yu Hsi was born Hung Ching Yu in Fangyuan township, Taiwan, on 16 March 1951.
 He obtained a doctorate in letters.
 He has authored more than 60 books.
 In a unique literary style, he wrote his fifth long-form novel on tradition scrolls, which contained almost 600,000 words.
 He has also translated Tamil classic Thirukkural, poems of Bharathiyar and Bharathidasan and Avvaiyar's "Aathichoodi" (containing morals) into Mandarin.
 He has been ordained a Buddhist monk as Dao Yi.